-The research journey for EB over the past 44 they need and a support network across the EB years has been remarkable - from gene discovery community. to cutting-edge trials of therapies to control symptoms and manage complications like cancer.
-International collaboration and best During this time we have invested over £20m practice support and been responsible for establishing much of what is now known about EB today.
-We are the We are a founding member of and contribute largest UK funder of EB research and we have an funding and support for DEBRA International, ambitious, patient-centred research strategy that our umbrella organisation with nearly 50 groups drives us to fund science of the highest quality worldwide, sharing information and best practice across the world, including prioritising investment and working towards improving the lives of those in drug re-purposing, to develop a treatment living with EB in their respective countries. pipeline that will slow, stop and/or reverse EB.
+The research journey for EB over the past 44 years has been remarkable - from gene discovery to cutting-edge trials of therapies to control symptoms and manage complications like cancer.
+During this time we have invested over £20m and been responsible for establishing much of what is now known about EB today.
+We are the largest UK funder of EB research and we have an ambitious, patient-centred research strategy that drives us to fund science of the highest quality across the world, including prioritising investment in drug re-purposing, to develop a treatment pipeline that will slow, stop and/or reverse EB.